selivan/selivan.github.io/cv/index.md

 ## Languages
 * Russian - native speaker.
 * English - upper intermediate.
 Can easily read and write technical documentation.
-Not so good at listening and speaking due to lack of practise.
+Not so good at listening and speaking due to lack of practice.

 ## Skills